wavefrontHQ/docs/pages/doc/wavefront_security.md

 ## Authorization

 Wavefront supports multi-level authorization:
 * **Roles and permissions** determine which groups or users can manage which objects or perform certain tasks.
-For example, you could create a ReadOnly role with no permissions and assign it to a Novice group, or create a Developers role, assign Dashboards, Alerts, Proxy, Metrics, and Embed Chart permission, and assign it to a developer group.
+For example, you could create a read-only role with no permissions and assign it to a Novice group, or create a Developers role, assign Dashboards, Alerts, Proxy, Metrics, and Embed Chart permission, and assign it to a developer group.
 * [**Access control**](access.html) applies to individual objects (dashboards or alerts).
 Privileged groups or users can revoke grant access to individual groups or users.
 To support this feature, Wavefront includes a [Super Admin](users_roles.html#who-is-the-super-admin-user) user.
   Wavefront supports a [high security mode](access.html#change-the-access-control-security-organization-setting) where only the object creator and Super Admin user can view and modify new dashboards.
 * [**Metrics security policy rules**](metrics_security.html) allow fine-grained control over metrics visibility in dashboards, charts, alerts, etc.